 Yes, the bear has indeed been wandering about checking to see if the feeders are out.
 Even if I have not seen a thing … the bear has been watching.

-And also, when it comes to life itself … oftentimes it’s easy to wonder: “Does this even matter??”
+When it comes to life itself … oftentimes it’s easy to wonder: “Does this even matter??”

 That thing we are doing with our life that we think matters and is making a difference.
 Sometimes we get really discouraged and we question ourselves.
 We question if what we are doing even matters.